-The Center for Media & Social Impact at American University, formerly the Center for Social Media, is an innovation lab and research center that studies, designs, and showcases media for social impact.
-Focusing on independent, documentary and public media, the Center bridges boundaries between scholars, producers and communication practitioners across media production, media impact, public policy and audience engagement.
-The Center produces resources for the field and academic research; convenes conferences and events; and works collaboratively to understand and design media that matters.
+The Center for Media & Social Impact (CMSI) at American University’s School of Communication in Washington, D.C., is an innovation lab and research center that creates, studies and showcases media for social impact.
+Focusing on independent, documentary, entertainment, and public media, the Center bridges boundaries between scholars, producers and communication practitioners across media production, media impact and effects, public policy and audience engagement.
+The Center produces resources for the field and academic research; convenes conferences and events; and works collaboratively to understand and design media that matter.

-The Center was founded in 2001 by Patricia Aufderheide, University Professor in the School of Communication at American University and is currently under the leadership of co-directors Caty Borum Chattoo and Brigid Maher.
-As part of the School, the Center offers research assistantships, screenings, master classes and volunteer opportunities to SOC students.
+As part of the American University School of Communication, the Center offers research assistantships, screenings, master classes and volunteer opportunities to SOC students.
 The Center also has fellows associated with funded projects, but has no stand-alone funding for fellows.

-The Center’s work has been supported by the Annie E. Casey, Ford, MacArthur, McCormick, Surdna and Rockefeller and Wyncote Foundations, and the National Endowment for the Arts.
+The Center’s work has been supported by the Annie E. Casey, Ford, Gates, MacArthur, McCormick, Surdna, Rockefeller and Wyncote Foundations.
+Additional funding for CMSI has come from Atlantic Philanthropies; D.C.
+Humanities Council; Fledgling Fund; Independent Television Service (ITVS); Link Media; National Endowment for the Arts; Odyssey Networks; Participant Media; Univision & Fusion Networks; and Working Films.

 Center for Media & Social Impact